Best Cheap Drawing Tablets with Screen: 5 Picks Under $300

 Do I need a computer to use a drawing tablet with a screen?

-Most drawing tablets with screens require a computer connection, either via USB-C or HDMI.
-The exception is the Simbans PicassoTab XL, which runs Android independently.
-All the other tablets on this list display through your computer and require driver software.
+Most drawing tablets with screens require a computer connection via USB-C or HDMI.
+The Simbans PicassoTab XL is the exception.

 Can I use these tablets with Mac, Windows, and Linux?

 Most support Mac and Windows.
-Linux support varies by manufacturer.
-Huion and XP-Pen provide Linux drivers, but they lag behind Windows and Mac versions.
-GAOMON has limited Linux support.
+Linux support varies by manufacturer, and Huion plus XP-Pen drivers can lag behind Windows or Mac releases.
 Always check the manufacturer’s current driver page before purchasing for Linux use.

 How many pressure levels do I actually need?